yoyococo75/Instagram/README.md

-#### This project will be freezed until we will find good developers team.
+#### This project will be frozen until we will find good developers team.
 We stopped project development.
 If you want to be in developer team - email me.
 Use last version on your own risk.

 # Instabot.py 🤖 🌟